kubeshop/tracetest/examples/quick-start-tempo-nodejs/readme.md

     volumes:
       - ./tracetest/collector.config.yaml:/otel-local-config.yaml
     depends_on:
-      data-prepper:
-        condition: service_started

-  data-prepper:
-    restart: unless-stopped
+      - tempo

+  tempo:
-    image: opensearchproject/data-prepper:1.5.1
+    image: grafana/tempo:1.5.0
+    command: ["-config.file=/etc/tempo.yaml"]
     volumes:
-      - ./tracetest/opensearch/opensearch-analytics.yaml:/usr/share/data-prepper/pipelines.yaml
-      - ./tracetest/opensearch/opensearch-data-prepper-config.yaml:/usr/share/data-prepper/data-prepper-config.yaml
-    depends_on:
-      opensearch:
-        condition: service_healthy

-  opensearch:
-    image: opensearchproject/opensearch:2.3.0
-    environment:
-      - discovery.type=single-node
-      - bootstrap.memory_lock=true # along with the memlock settings below, disables swapping
-      - "OPENSEARCH_JAVA_OPTS=-Xms512m -Xmx512m" # minimum and maximum Java heap size, recommend setting both to 50% of system RAM
-    volumes:
-      - ./tracetest/opensearch/opensearch.yaml:/usr/share/opensearch/config/opensearch.yml
+    - ./tracetest/tempo.config.yaml:/etc/tempo.yaml
-    ulimits:
-      memlock:
-        soft: -1
-        hard: -1
-      nofile:
-        soft: 65536 # maximum number of open files for the OpenSearch user, set to at least 65536 on modern systems
-        hard: 65536
-    healthcheck:
-      test: curl -s http://localhost:9200 >/dev/null || exit 1
-      interval: 5s
-      timeout: 10s
-      retries: 5

 ```

-Tracetest depends on Postgres and the OpenTelemetry Collector.
-The OpenTelemetry Collector depends on the Data Prepper that then depends on OpenSearch.

-Both Tracetest and the OpenTelemetry Collector require config files to be loaded via a volume.
+Tracetest depends on Postgres, Tempo and the OpenTelemetry Collector.
+All three services require config files to be loaded via a volume.
 The volumes are mapped from the root directory into the `tracetest` directory and the respective config files.

-OpenSearch and Data Prepper require config files to be loaded via a volume as well.
-The volumes are mapped from the root directory into the `tracetest/opensearch` directory and the respective config files.
-Data Prepper will receive trace data from OpenTelemetry Collector and send them along to OpenSearch.

 **Why?** To start both the Node.js app and Tracetest we will run this command: